Comments and suggestions to admin@lusitania.net

 which is after all a legal document, knowing it was based on a less

-talking Bribery?
+Bribery?
 Corruption?
 Ignorance?
-Or even just a conspiracy
+Or even just a conspiracy theory?

-theory?
-If it were true, that this Customs Official knew what was
+If it were true, that this Customs Official knew what was going on

-going on and that he willingly took a part in it, surely he’d have
+and that he willingly took a part in it, surely he’d have ended up in

 So, who was the US Collector of Customs for the Port of New York